DHTMLX/gantt-docs/data/desktop/resource_management.md

 }
 ~~~

-The *start_date* of the assignment is calculated in the same way as in the *"default"* mode.
+The *start_date* of the assignment is calculated in the same way as it calculated in the *"default"* mode.

-The *end_date* is no longer linked to the end date of a task.
-Instead, it's calculated, as<br> `gantt.calculateEndDate({start_date:assignment.start_date, duration:assignment.delay, task:task})`.
+The *end_date* is no longer linked to the end date of the task.
+Instead, it's calculated as<br> `gantt.calculateEndDate({start_date:assignment.start_date, duration:assignment.delay, task:task})`.

-Whenever a task object is updated, the dates of the assignment are recalculated, and the duration of the assignment remains unchanged.
+Whenever the task object is updated, the dates of the assignments are recalculated, and the durations of the assignments remain unchanged.

 - **_the "fixedDate" mode_**